National Highway 505 (India): Overview

-National Highway 505, was designated Himachal state highway 30 prior to its being notified on 4 March 2014 as a national highway.
-The highway runs through the high elevation cold desert area of Lahaul and Spiti valleys of Himachal, which area receives negligible rainfall.
+National Highway 505 was designated as Himachal State Highway 30 prior to its being named on 4 March 2014 as a national highway.
+The highway runs through the high-elevation, cold desert area of the Lahaul and Spiti valleys of Himachal, which area receive negligible rainfall.
 The terrain is barren and treacherous, prone to landslides and disruptions.
-The road is narrow and rough at places and crosses the high elevation Kunzum pass, requiring good driving skills in mountains.
-NH-505 provides connectivity to some major Buddhist monasteries and various interesting places.
+The road is narrow and rough at places, and crosses the high-elevation Kunzum pass, requiring good driving skills in mountains.

+NH 505 has been of key importance to the growth of a cash crop economy, mass tourism, and the expansion of telecommunications in Spiti.
+This highway provides connectivity to some major Buddhist monasteries and various other interesting places.

 Route

-The route of NH-505 starts at the Khab Sangam in Kinnaur district from National Highway 5.
-It runs along the Spiti valley through Kinnaur and enters Lahaul and Spiti district at Sumdo.
-It continues up the Spiti valley to Kunzum Pass.
+The route of NH 505 starts at the Khab Sangam in Kinnaur district from National Highway 5.
+It runs along the Spiti Valley through Kinnaur and enters Lahaul and Spiti district at Sumdo.
+It continues up the Spiti Valley to Kunzum Pass.
 It descends and follows the Chandra River to the terminus at Gramphoo.